aasmal97/RepoSync/README.md

 # Repo Sync
 ## Description
-This Github Action allows a repo to push/merge changes to a another branch in a remote or same repository
+This Github Action allows a repository branch to sync changes to a another branch in a remote, or the same repository

 ## How this action works
 1. The action first parses the provided targeted github url for the remote repository, and adds in the personal access token to the repo url.